Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 You’ll start earning commissions from your downline once you reach Pink status.

-• CIRCLE ROYALTIES – the money you earn when somebody you have actually directly recruited (your down line) markets Younique items.
+• CIRCLE ROYALTIES – the money you earn when somebody you have directly recruited (your down line) markets Younique items.

-• FIRST-GENERATION ARISTOCRACIES – a percent of the income you obtain when someone on your downline hires somebody to your service and this new hire sells items
+• FIRST-GENERATION ARISTOCRACIES – a per cent of the income you obtain when someone on your downline hires somebody to your service and this new hire sells items

 • SECOND GENERATION ARISTOCRACIES – the amount of money you make when a participant of the initial generation downline hires somebody who markets Younique products.

-• 3RD GENERATION ARISTOCRACIES – are a percent of the income you earn when the 2nd generation hires somebody who offers items.
+• 3RD GENERATION ARISTOCRACIES – are a per cent of the income you earn when the 2nd generation hires somebody who offers items.

 Can You Make Money With Younique MLM?